raven-97/Arduino-Projects/README.md

 A Decent Decentralised Railway-crossing automation using Arduino.

-i-ruler is a cool and fun to do projrct which uses an Arduino nano with an ultra sonic sensor and lcd display to measure distance.
+i-ruler is a cool and fun to do project, which uses an Arduino nano with an ultra sonic sensor and lcd display to measure and display distance.